 - Lemon Juice, as little or as much as you like.

 - Crushed Garlic, a little goes a long way since we are using fresh garlic which is very pungent.

 - Salt, add salt near the end and adjust it to your taste.
 But remember that eggplant loves salt.

-- Optional: paprika, pine nuts, parsley, pomegranate seeds to make it look pretty and add some crunch
+- Optional: extra parsley and pomegranate seeds to make it look pretty and add some crunch

-- Mash the eggplant together with the tahini, crushed garlic, lemon juice, salt, paprika until you form a chunky dip.
+Mash the eggplant together until you form a chunky dip.